jdevfullstack-tutorials/code-testing/README.md

 in Robotics, since their focus is just to know whether their code is actually working, they will be manually running the code from time to time.
-If the code is not working as intended, then they will trace the problem.
+If the code did not work as intended, then they will trace the problem.
 This entire process is being repeated and is actually time consuming particularly when the code